 The Shiloh Project will be 3-fold.
 Our first goal is to obtain enough funds to stabilize them with basic monthly necessities.
 Their next most immediate need is to purchase a van.
 Josh and Esther use their personal vehicle to take the children to and from school 5 days a week, in addition to using it for their needs.
 It is extremely hot in Africa and the overuse causes the van to break down.
 Lastly, the goal is to buy a plot of land where we can build them a house that is more spacious and will allow them to grow.
 They are currently majorly overcrowded in a 3-bedroom rental.
 We would like to see them in a space where adults don’t share a room with children and they are no longer at the mercy of a landlord.

-Provide monthly support that will pay for housing, utilities, food, water, wages for caretakers, and other basic necessities.
+Provide monthly support that will pay for housing, utilities, food, water, education, wages for caretakers, and other basic necessities.
 We want to eventually buy land where we can build a house that we own as well as a school where children from all over the villages can come to school at low or no cost to them.

 Our vision is even larger.
 We believe that building an economic infrastructure, with revenue streams and opportunities for employment, will empower these families to become self sustaining.
 In learning how to support themselves, they also create community, commerce, and opportunities.
 This will allow families to stay together.
 Children won’t end up in orphanages because their parents ran out of money.
 Through education, empowerment, and support, we can plant the seeds for success.